vsbogd/opencog-integration/README.md

 doing merge script pushes branches into user's github repo forks, starts CI on the set of branches and stops.

+By default all singnet forks are considered, in order to use only some of them one can use the `--forks` options and provide a comma separated list of repository names, such as `--forks cogutil,atomspace`.
+The `--forks` option can be used across all actions, not just `merge`.

 User should check CI status manually and execute:
 ```sh
 python merge-opencog-to-singnet.py \